MaxVoi/DataPipeline/README.md

 Experimented with C++ (within the Architecture of CATIA)

 #### Design Patterns
-WPF is based on the MVVM pattern, which created a nice opporturnity to deeply understand the MVVM pattern.
+WPF is based on the MVVM pattern, which created a nice opportunity to deeply understand the MVVM pattern.

 #### Datastrucutures & Algorithms
 Writing own algorithms (Divide & Conquer, ...) and understanding a lot of tesselation and simplification algorithms I learned a lot about algorithm design.

-Writing an application, which at it's core is a tool to convert one complex data structure into another similar data structure (with key differences), I learned a lot about graphs and trees.
+Writing an application, which at its core is a tool to convert one complex data structure into another similar data structure (with key differences), I learned a lot about graphs and trees.

 #### Database
-Avoiding external dependencies as much as possible I wrote my own little library for accessing the database with SQL-queries.
+Avoiding external dependencies as much as possible I wrote a little library for accessing the database with SQL-queries.

 #### Software
 Gained a lot of insights into Unity\